igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited-2.md

 }
 ```

-And unit tests with JUnit 4 and AAA approach for the above class might look like this:
+And unit tests with JUnit 4 and the AAA approach for the above class might look like this:

 ```java
 public class CalculatorTest {